colloid09/alcohol_detection_system/README.md

 1. The driver exhales near the alcohol sensor.
 2. The sensor detects alcohol levels in the breath.
 3. If the value exceeds a threshold:
    - Buzzer is activated.
-   - Vehicle ignition is disabled (relay module).
-   - (Optional) Alert is sent via GSM/IoT module.
-4. If no alcohol is detected, ignition remains enabled.
+4. If no alcohol is detected, the buzzer wont get activated

 ---